evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 ## Performance

-The Cadillac ESCALADE IQ has a maximum power of 560KW (761hp).
-The total torque is 1064nm.
+The Cadillac ESCALADE IQ has a maximum power of 560 KW (761 hp/751 bhp).
+The total torque is 1064 nm (785 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 4,7 seconds.
 The top speed is 200 km/h.

 ## Battery, range, and charging